 Rainwater

-Under Georgia water rights law, you own all the water which falls on your property – including rainwater.
+Under Georgia water rights law, you own all the water that falls on your property – including rainwater.
 This means it is completely legal to harvest rainwater in any amount.
 The state even offers incentives for people who install rainwater barrels, allowing you to get a tax credit of 25% of the costs up to $2,500.

 Graywater Recycling